ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 Personalization engine introduces two new types of models: [last clicked and last purchased B2B, and B2B recurring purchase models](https://doc.ibexa.co/projects/userguide/en/master/personalization/recommendation_models/#b2b-model), dedicated to B2B users.
 Built on the fly, and based on segment groups models return actual items clicked by user with the same segment ID and actual bought items.
-B2B recurring purchase modelanticipates and predicts purchase of products that were bought recursively within the same segment ID.
+B2B recurring purchase model anticipates and predicts purchase of products that were bought recursively within the same segment ID.

 ### Segment management

-Now you can use segmantation logic with operators to can build complex segment groupswhich enable precise filtering.
+Now you can use segmentation logic with operators to can build complex segment groups which enable precise filtering.
 With intuitive drag-and-drop interface, define rules, add logic operators and nest segments in segment groups to get the most accurate, precise and targeted recommendations for your customers.